Royals - Tigers Prediction, Odds, Pick, How To Watch

 The Royals' offense is one of the worst in the majors.
 They are 28th in runs scored on the year while sitting 29th in on-base percentage, 26th in slugging, and 23rd in batting average.
 Kansas City also just lost a major part of their offense.
 Vinnie Pasquantino will be out for the rest of the season with a torn labrum in his shoulder.
 He was third on the team in home runs and fourth in RBIs before going down for the season.

-This will put more pressure on the combination of Salvador Perez, Bobby Witt Jr., and MJ Melendez.
-Perez is the team leader in batting average, home runs, and RBIs on the season.
-This month has been a little bit of a struggle though.
-He has just five RBIs and two home runs while hitting only .208.
-Strikeouts have been a major issue.
-He has struck out 17 times, and at least once in all but three games this month.

-Bobby Witt Jr. has been hitting well in June.
-This month he is hitting .305 with a home run, two doubles, and four RBIs.
-He has also stolen four bases this month, placing him at 21 for the season.
+Bobby Witt Jr. had a nice night last night.
+He went two for three with a walk a solo home run in the game, and a stole base.
+He has been hitting well in June.
+This month he is hitting .323 with two home runs, two doubles, and nine RBIs.
+He has also stolen five bases this month, placing him at 22 for the season.
 That figure leads the team and is good for fourth in the majors.
-Melendez continues the theme of hitting better this month.
-He is hitting just .259 on the month, but that is well above his .218 average for the season.
-He also has a stolen base this month to go with his six RBIS and home runs.
+Last night also saw Maikel Garcia drive in two runs with the help of a home run.
+He has been fairly productive over the last month.
+He has scored nine times while hitting a double, a triple, two home runs, and driving in six.
+Garcia also has stolen three bases this month and scored nine times.

-The Royals will be sending Jordan Lyles to the mound today.
-He is 0-11 on the year with a 6.89 ERA.
-His last two starts have been dreadful.
-He has given up five runs in each of the last two starts while going seven and six innings in the two games.
-This is not abnormal for Lyles.
-Lyles has given up five or more runs in a game eight times this year.
+Daniel Lynch will be starting today for the Royals.
+In four starts this season he is 0-3 with a 5.79 ERA.
+He has gone at least five innings in each of his four starts this year.
+He has given up two or more runs in each of those starts as well.
+In his last game, he gave up seven runs with four home runs in seven innings.
+It was his third straight loss in June.
+His ERA for the month is sitting at 6.50 while he has given up 15 runs, 13 earned in 18 innings this month.

 Why The Tigers Could Cover The Spread